Semana Santa in Medellin – Things to do & 6 Awesome Towns to Go Visit

 Colombia is predominantly Catholic and holidays pretty much revolve around the church.
 This means that the whole week before Easter is a holiday.

 Semana Santa (Holy Week) is the annual commemoration of the Passion, Death, and Resurrection of new testament’s protagonist Jesus Christ of Nazareth.

-Aside from my personal spiritual beliefs, I think that most religious texts are interesting and entertaining to read.
-I love to read about murder, sex, and self-righteousness and the new testament has it all.
+Aside from my personal spiritual beliefs (or lack thereof), I think that most religious texts are interesting and entertaining to read.
+I love to read about murder, sex, betrayal, magic, and self-righteousness, and the bible has it all.

 It is a pretty cool story because Jesus came upon the Temple of Herod in Jerusalem and saw all of the commerce in the temple, people selling animals, currency traders, etc, and like a real gangster he threw all their shit all over the place and kicked them out of his “father’s house.”

 I always get a kick out of that story because here in Colombia wherever you see a church there is commerce, and in downtown Medellin near Parque Bolivar and the church is where most of the transsexual prostitutes and drug dealers hang out.